(work in progress)

 1814 Ackermann Evening Half-Mourning

 As the decade advances, fashion magazines describe gowns as having a "broad back."
 The diamond shape remains standard, but is cut wider.
-The bodice is cut higher in the back than in the front.
+The waistline is cut higher in the back than in the front.
 This half-mourning evening gown shows the characteristic back arch.
 Also note that the lower seam is not cut with the deep curve of a princess seam, but is either straight or only slightly curved.

 Sleeves